PreMiD/Presences/.github/CONTRIBUTING.md

 Here is a list of rules you must follow when writing your `presence.ts` file:

-- **Always** declare a new instance of the `Presence` class before any other variable to avoid rare issues that may occur; this is not a requirement by design so it could be removed in the future.
+- **Preferably** declare a new instance of the `Presence` class before any other variable to avoid rare issues that may occur.
+- **Always** use `document.location` to get current location information rather than `window.location` or `location`.
+- All assets **must** have a resolution of `512x512` pixels.
+You can upsize it using a tool like [waifu2x](http://waifu2x.udp.jp/).
 - **Never** use custom functions when [native variants are available](https://docs.premid.app/dev/presence#files-explained); this makes sure fixes on the extension level also apply to your presences.
 You're free to use whatever you need if you do not find them listed in the docs.
 - It is **forbidden** to code presences for a site without adding support to its primary language (for e.g., a YouTube presence coded with support only for Portueguese and Japanese, but not English itself.)
 - The `smallImageKey` and `smallImageText` fields are intended to provide additional/secondary context (such as `playing/paused` for video sites, `browsing` for regular sites, and other cases) not to promote Discord profiles or anything unrelated to PreMiD.
-- You are **not** allowed to access `localStorage`.
 - When accessing cookies for stored data, please prefix the key with `PMD_`.
 - You may only make HTTP/HTTPS requests to `premid.app` or the presence website API.
 If you are using external domains, you will be required to explain why it is necessary.
-Only allowed API to make request is [`Fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+The only allowed API to make requests is the [`Fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
-- Do **not** set fields in the presenceData object to undefined after it has been declared, use the `delete` keyword instead. (for e.g., use `delete data.startTimestamp` instead of `data.startTimestamp = undefined`)
+- Do **not** set fields in the presenceData object to `undefined` or other null-like values after it has been declared, use the `delete` keyword instead. (for e.g., use `delete data.startTimestamp` instead of `data.startTimestamp = undefined`)
 - You are **not** allowed to write presences that change the functionality of a given website.
 This includes the addition, deletion, or modification of DOM elements.
+- Services which contain some explicit content should avoid displaying it in the presence.
+For example, use generic text when explicit warnings or tags are available.
+- If the service is very complex, consider separating the code into multiple files.
 - Presences that use buttons should follow extra requirements:
   - Redirects to main page are prohibited.
   - Promoting websites by them is prohibited.